1. Purpose Of This Document

 10th IIMHL Leadership Exchange and Network Meeting in Manchester, England

-11th IIMHL Leadership Exchange in England with Network Meeting in Vancouver, Canada
+11th IIMHL Leadership Exchange in Canada and the US with Network Meeting in Vancouver, Canada

 12th IIMHL Leadership Exchange in Australia and NZ with Network Meeting in Sydney, Australia